dwcoder/MM-The-Gearmaker/Characterbooks/French_savant.md

 Your alibi: During the time of the murder, you were walking around outside.
 You were alone, so no one can back this up, unfortunately.
 No one saw you enter or leave.

-If the Prime Minister is hostile towards you, just ignore him.
-You won't stoop to his level.
+If the Prime Minister is hostile towards you, just ignore =him PM=.
+You won't stoop to =his PM= level.

 Wilbur's wife will point out that you were trying to recruit Wilbur.
 She will suggest you killed him as you thought he would reject your offer.